AckerlyXu/heima/articles/virtual-machines/linux/troubleshoot-recovery-disks-portal.md

 ---

-# Troubleshoot a Linux VM by attaching the OS disk to a recovery VM using the Azure Portal
+# Troubleshoot a Linux VM by attaching the OS disk to a recovery VM using the Azure portal
 If your Linux virtual machine (VM) encounters a boot or disk error, you may need to perform troubleshooting steps on the virtual hard disk itself.
 A common example would be an invalid entry in `/etc/fstab` that prevents the VM from being able to boot successfully.
-This article details how to use the Azure Portal to connect your virtual hard disk to another Linux VM to fix any errors, then re-create your original VM.
+This article details how to use the Azure portal to connect your virtual hard disk to another Linux VM to fix any errors, then re-create your original VM.

 ## Recovery process overview
 The troubleshooting process is as follows: